acend/helm-basics-training/content/en/docs/01.0/_index.md

 ### Helm v2 vs. v3

-Helm recently got a big update to v3 which saw some significant changes.
-However, Helm v2 is still in heavy use.
-Before downloading any Helm cli client, make sure you get the correct version.
+Helm got a big update to v3 in November 2019 which saw some significant changes.
+However, Helm v2 is still in heavy use even though [it reached its end-of-life](https://helm.sh/blog/helm-v2-deprecation-timeline/).
+Before downloading any Helm CLI client, make sure you get the correct version.

 As for one of the big differences: Helm v2 requires a server-side component to be running inside your Kubernetes cluster called **Tiller**.
 Tiller is the service that actually communicates with the Kubernetes API to manage our Helm packages.